 We also worked closely with the Virgin London Marathon office in the immediate aftermath of the 2011 earthquake and tsunami in Japan to bring a delegation of 15 top athletes and their coaches to the Virgin London Marathon, which stepped up and served as a 2011 IAAF World Championships qualification race for the Japanese women affected by the cancellation of the 2011 Nagoya International Women’s Marathon.

 Our knowledge base and experience with Japanese long-distance running is second to none.
-For two decades now Boulder Wave has been trusted by Japan’s corporate-sponsored elite clubs to organize and support their overseas training camps.
-Over 3,000 Japanese athletes and coaches have used our services for logistics and other assistance.
+For over two decades Boulder Wave has been trusted by Japan’s corporate-sponsored elite clubs to organize and support their overseas training camps.
+Over 3,500 Japanese athletes and coaches have used our services for logistics and other assistance.
 In 2013, for example, Boulder Wave was hired by the Japanese Association of Athletic Federations to organize training camps in Boulder for their 5000/10000 women in the Spring, and then for their three world-championship marathon women (two of whom went on to finish 3rd and 4th in Moscow) in the early summer.
-Other elite Japanese teams who used Boulder Wave’s training camp services in 2013 are Daihatsu, Daiichi Life Insurance, Honda Motors, Otsuka Seiyaku, Sekisui, Shiseido, Toto, Toyota Shokki, Wacoal, and Yachiyo Kogyo.
-In 2016, we have worked with the JAAF to arrange their pre–Olympic final training site at Princeton University, and three of the country’s six Olympic marathoners will come to Boulder for training before Rio.
+We provided similar Boulder support before the 2015 and 2017 IAAF World Championships and 2016 Olympic Games.
+Other elite Japanese teams who used Boulder Wave’s training camp services in recent years are Daihatsu, Daiichi Life Insurance, Honda Motors, Japan Post, Otsuka Seiyaku, Sekisui, Shiseido, Toto, Toyota, and Wacoal.
+In 2016, we worked with the JAAF to arrange their pre–Olympic final training site at Princeton University, and three of the country’s six Olympic marathoners came to Boulder for training before Rio.